Frequently Asked Questions about RHS from Parents

 Do you know about the free tutoring available in school?

-Every day extra help in Math is offered by Mr. Arcieri (Senior) and RHS teachers in A327.
+Every day extra help in Math and Science is offered by Mr. Arcieri (Senior) and RHS teachers in A327.
 Mr. Arcieri is available during free blocks or study halls.
-The teachers rotate through on different days - you will always find a current teacher available to assist, but it may not necessarily be your child's teacher.
-Assistance is available for students of all levels in all subjects.
-In English, students can schedule an appointment with their current classroom teacher for a writing conference or extra help during lunch, flex time, or their free period.
-Drop-in support is also available in C207 during lunch waves with Mr. Munson.
+Drop-in support for English and History is also available in C207 during lunch waves with Mr. Munson.

 In an effort to run an efficient transportation system, for students who drive or whose parents drive them to/from school, you will now be able to opt-out of bus transportation.
 You will be able to opt back in if circumstances change.